 It’s much like in nature where a mild electrical impulse is sent to the muscles to work-rest, but Yarlap® with AutoKegel® there is no minimum muscle control necessary to start, there is no need to concentrate on the routine, and there is no guessing as to what are the proper muscles to contract and for how long; with Yarlap®, the work-outs for strength or massage are pre-set.

 As such, the Yarlap® is appropriate for women of virtually any age or size.
-It can even lead to improved sexual performance.
-We have customer reporting improved sexual performance and expression even into their 80s using the Yarlap®.
+It can even lead to improved feminine performance.
+We have customer reporting improved feminine performance and expression even into their 80s using the Yarlap®.

 Yarlap® is a Kegel trainer that does the workout for you.
 It takes the guesswork out of Kegels.
 You simply plug the stimulator into the Yarlap® unit, pick the right program for you, then insert the stimulator into your vagina.